Wireless printing center

 Why not just share a USB-connected printer from one of my computers?

-Sharing a USB printer only allows sharing of printing.
+Sharing a USB printer only allows sharing the print function.
 If the printer also has scanning or fax capabilities, only the computer directly connected to the printer can scan or fax.
-The computer to which the printer is attached to must be powered on for other computers to share the printer.
+Also, the computer which the printer is attached to must be powered on and not in sleep mode for other computers to share the printer.
 It can be complicated to set up sharing of a printer that is connected by a USB cable to a computer.
 The ability to share the printer can also become unreliable after you update the computer's operating system or security system.

 Why not just add a wireless adapter to my current USB printer?

-A wireless adapter (sometimes called wireless printer adapter or USB adapter) is often about the same price as a new wireless printer.
-A wireless adapter can be difficult to install.
-A wireless adapter can only provide printing on your network.
-If your printer also has a scanning or fax capabilities, these cannot be accessed using a wireless adapter.
+A wireless adapter (sometimes called wireless printer adapter or USB adapter) is often about the same price as a new wireless printer and can be difficult to install.
+A wireless adapter provides only printing functionality.
+If your printer has a scanning or fax capabilities, these cannot be accessed.